dimaip/csscritic/README.md

     });
     ```

-3. Open the RegressionRunner.html in Firefox for the first time and save the resulting image as future reference.
+3. Open the RegressionRunner.html in the supported browser for the first time and save the resulting image as future reference.

 4. Re-run the RegressionRunner.html and see your test passing.
 Congratulations.